Apricot: Kernel

 Due to their natural amygdalin content, culinary uses for the kernel are limited because of the risk of cyanide poisoning.
 Oil made from apricot kernels is safe for human consumption without treatment because amygdalin is not oil soluble.
 Ground up shells are used in cosmetics as an exfoliant.
 As an exfoliant, it provides an alternative to plastic microbeads.

 The kernels can be made into a plant milk.

 Nutrition

 A raw apricot is 86% water, 11% carbohydrates, 1% protein, and less than 1% fat (table).
 In a reference amount of 100 g, a raw apricot supplies 48 Calories and is a moderate source of vitamin A and vitamin C (11% each of the Daily Value, DV), with no other micronutrients in significant content (less than 10% DV, table).

 Phytochemicals

 Apricots contain phytochemicals, such as polyphenols, including catechins and chlorogenic acid.
 Taste and aroma compounds include sucrose, glucose, organic acids, terpenes, aldehydes and lactones.

 Dried apricots

 Dried apricots are a type of traditional dried fruit.
 Dried apricots are 31% water, 63% carbohydrates, 4% protein, and contain negligible fat (table).
-When the water content of apricots is decreased by drying, the mass fraction of micronutrients is increased, such as for vitamin A, vitamin E, and potassium, each having higher contents than in raw fruit (DVs above 20%, table).
+When the water content of apricots is decreased by drying, the mass fraction of micronutrients is increased, such as for vitamin A, vitamin E, copper and potassium, each having higher contents than in raw fruit (DVs above 20%, table).

+Wood

+Apricot wood is used for the production of the duduk, an Armenian woodwind instrument.